thoughtspot/thoughtspot.github.io/_admin/loading/schema-viewer.md

 ---
 title: [How to view a data schema]

-last_updated: 07/27/2019
+last_updated: 05/25/2021
 toc: true
-summary: "Use the schema viewer to see tables and worksheets and their relationships. "
+summary: "Use the schema viewer to see tables and worksheets and their relationships."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---